Narfinsel/Candlestick-Pattern-Scanner/README.md

 }
 ```

 <p><strong>Step 6.</strong> Memory clean-up, optimization, object deletion.
-Clean-up is by default automatically performed by CandlestickPatternScanner in two ways:</p>
+Clean-up is by default automatically performed by the CandlestickPatternScanner in two ways:</p>
 <p>Patterns in the internal storage-array are deleted once broken.
-Secondly, since the array has a LIFO structure (Last-In-First-Out), whenever a new object is detected and stored, the last one is popped out and deleted.
-Eliminating the CandlestickPatternScanner, removes the array and the objects inside: </p>
+Secondly, since the array has a LIFO structure (Last-In-First-Out), whenever a new object is detected and stored, the last one (oldest one) is popped out and deleted.
+Closing/stopping the EA-bot eliminates the CandlestickPatternScanner objects, which removes the array and the CandlestickPattern objects inside of it: </p>

 ```MQL5
 void OnDeinit (const int reason){